-MAMA Youth Project provide training that helps young people secure employment, with a particular focus on those wanting to pursue a career in TV – an industry particularly ‘closed' to those from BAME (Black, Asian, Minority & Ethnic) and disadvantaged backgrounds.
-We work with 18-25 year olds, some of whom are NEET, i.e. not in employment, training or education; some also deal with other challenging circumstances on a daily basis such as single parents, young carers, young ex-offenders and those at risk of offending.
+MAMA Youth Project provides training that helps young people secure employment, with a particular focus on those wanting to pursue a career in TV – an industry particularly ‘closed' to those from BAME (Black, Asian, Minority & Ethnic) and disadvantaged backgrounds.
+The project works with 18-25 year olds, some of whom are NEET, i.e. not in employment, training or education; some also deal with other challenging circumstances on a daily basis such as single parents, young carers, young ex-offenders and those at risk of offending.
 Furthermore, MYP is a charity that accepts unemployed graduates as well.

-London360 forms part of our wider youth media work and gives young Londoners from a diverse range of backgrounds the opportunity to learn new skills, develop their confidence and reach their potential.
+London360 forms part of the Media Trust's wider youth media work and gives young Londoners from a diverse range of backgrounds the opportunity to learn new skills, develop their confidence and reach their potential.
 Former London360 reporters have gone on to work at major media companies and production houses such as BBC, Sky, London Live and MTV.

 The Network is a free intensive introduction to working in the TV industry.
 Earn one of the 60 places on The Network and you’ll spend 4 days learning practical TV making skills from top programme makers, giving you a taster of what it’s really like to work in television.